-As the name implies, full mouth reconstruction is an extensive oral surgery procedure.
+As the name implies, full mouth reconstruction is often an extensive series of oral surgeries.
 It’s the process of building or replacing all or nearly all of the teeth in your mouth.
-General or restorative dentists (maxillofacial surgeons) build you a brand new smile from scratch.
+It often includes first building or rebuilding your jawbone with dental bone grafts so that the subsequent surgeries are optimized by a strong and healthy base.
+General or restorative dentists and maxillofacial surgeons can build you a brand new smile from scratch.

 What is Full Mouth Reconstruction?